checkly/playwright-check-suite-examples/README.md

 })
 ```

-Configure two new Playwright projects to perform the login actions and persist the browser state and a project that imports the browser state to avoid the login steps.
+Configure two new Playwright projects.
+The first one performs the login actions to persist the browser state, while the other one imports the browser state to avoid the login steps.

 ```typescript
 // playwright.config.ts